MaREI-EPMG/TIM-Carbon-Budget-August_2024/pages/about.md

 The specified amount reflects the limits in scenario names.
 For example, the *350Mt* scenario assumes a maximum of 350 million tonnes of CO<sub>2</sub> emissions from energy systems from 2021 to 2050.

+**(2) CB 2021-2030**: This budget represents the maximum allowable CO<sub>2</sub> emissions from energy systems for the period 2021 to 2030.
+In core scenarios, it is assumed that Sectoral Emissions Ceilings (SECs) are met, as outlined in the [Table 3.2 Climate Action Plan](https://www.gov.ie/pdf/?file=https://assets.gov.ie/296414/7a06bae1-4c1c-4cdc-ac36-978e3119362e.pdf#page=null).
+The total SECs for the periods 2021-2025 and 2026-2030 have a maximum limit of 275 Mt of CO<sub>2</sub> and is fixed across all carbon budget scenarios, apart from WEM and WAM scenarios.
+In these scenarios, it is assumed that there is an overshoot of the SECs in the period to 2030 according to the emissions as projected by the Environmental Protection Agency, under current and planned policies.

 The figure below shows the CB allocations for various scenarios.
 In the 250Mt scenario, the CB allocated for 2021-2030 is greater than the total budget for the entire period from 2021 to 2050.
 The model has limited ability to counterbalance emissions with a negative emissions technology, Bioenergy with Carbon Capture and Storage (BECCS).
-If in a given scenario the model cannot deliver a given carbon budget considering all constraints, then a "backstop" negative emissions technology is deployed, at a cost of €2000 per tonne of CO<sub>2</sub>.
+If in a given scenario the model cannot deliver a given carbon budget considering all the constraints applied, then a "backstop" negative emissions technology is deployed, at a cost of €2000 per tonne of CO<sub>2</sub>.

 <img src="https://github.com/user-attachments/assets/d20c25e9-99cd-4945-8790-0d44f936dd10" alt="Carbon budget3" width="600" />